electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 #### A note on finality of local writes

 One of the key differentiators of the previous ElectricSQL system was the ability to write to the local database without conflicts or rollbacks.
-The principle is [finality of local-writes](https://electric-sql.com/docs/reference/architecture#local-writes), which means that writes are final, not tentative.
+The principle is [finality of local-writes](https://legacy.electric-sql.com/docs/reference/architecture#local-writes), which means that writes are final, not tentative.
 I.e.: once a write is accepted locally, it won't be rejected as invalid later on.

-In contrast, `electric-next` embraces tentativity.
+In contrast, Electric Next embraces tentativity.
 With the new system, you can choose your write pattern(s) and the guarantees you want them to provide.

 We still believe that a local-first stack that provides finality of local writes can provide a better DX and UX than one that doesn't.
 Because of the absence of rollbacks.
 So we are committed in the longer term to building support for finality of local writes.
 However, it is no longer a key tenet of the system design.